SaiSindhuja197/Azure-Arc-enabled-SQL-Server/02-Single-Pane-of-Glass-Dashboard.md

 9. Open the **Databases** script file by right-clicking on the file, select **Open With**, and then select **Notepad**.

-10. Copy the SQL query in **Databases** file and overwrite the sample query with the Servers query.
+10. Copy the SQL query from the **Databases** file and overwrite the sample query with the Servers query.

 11. Click on **Run Query**, You should see something like the below with the SQL Servers you installed the **Azure Arc SQL Agent database** as well as **Azure SQL Servers base** running in Azure and update the tile in the dashboard by selecting **Update pinned part on dashboard**.